spilliams/sparrowlike/README.md

     #pragma mark - Gesture recognizer delegate
     - (BOOL)gestureRecognizerShouldBegin:(UIPanGestureRecognizer *)panGestureRecognizer

-We will also need a couple state variables and our own handler method for the pan gesture.
+We will also need a couple of state variables and our own handler method for the pan gesture.
 Declare these in the `.h` and `@synthesize`/implement them in the `.m`:

     @property (nonatomic) float openCellLastTX;
     @property (nonatomic, strong) NSIndexPath *openCellIndexPath;
     - (void)handlePan:(UIPanGestureRecognizer *)panGestureRecognizer;
     - (void)snapView:(UIView *)view toX:(float)x animated:(BOOL)animated;

-`openCellLastTX` keeps track of the last translation x-value we recorded.
+`openCellLastTX` keeps track of the last x-translation value we recorded.
 Essentially this lets us "continue" the pan.
 Useful when the user wants to close a cell by panning (also has connotations if you disable the "snapping"--more on that in a bit).
+This is sometimes 0.
 `openCellIndexPath` keeps track of which cell is currently open.
 This is sometimes `nil`.
 `-handlePan:` does the actual view manipulation.
-`-snapView:toX:animated:` will "snap" our cell to a certain x-value.
+`-snapView:toX:animated:` will "snap" our cell to a certain x-translation from its origin.

 ###CustomTableView table data source

 Most of the stuff in the data source does not apply to this demo (stuff like `-numberOfSectionsInTableView:` and `-tableView:numberOfRowsInSection:`).
-However we need to add a couple lines to `-tableView:cellForRowAtIndexPath:`:
+However we do need to add a few lines to `-tableView:cellForRowAtIndexPath:`:

     UIPanGestureRecognizer *panGestureRecognizer = [[UIPanGestureRecognizer alloc] initWithTarget:self action:@selector(handlePan:)];
     [panGestureRecognizer setDelegate:self];